Transition to a school of public health

 Strength in Numbers

-UCI Public Health was the first in the UC-system to offer an undergraduate degree in public health, and we are now one of the fasting growing majors on the UC Irvine campus.
+Wen Public Health was the first in the UC-system to offer an undergraduate degree in public health, and we are now two of the most popular majors on the UC Irvine campus.
 We are helping to answer the call for a demand of skilled public health practitioners in the workforce.

 1,400+